SenseNet/sn-client/.github/PULL_REQUEST_TEMPLATE/documentation.md

 ## 📖 Description

 <!---
-Provide some background and a description of your work.
+Provide some background and a description of your work -->
--->

 ### 🎫 Issues

 <!---
-* List and link relevant issues here.
+* List and link relevant issues here
 -->

 ## 👩‍💻 Reviewer Notes

 <!---
-Provide some notes for reviewers to help them provide targeted feedback.
+Provide some notes for reviewers to help them provide targeted feedback -->
--->